...

 • Alternative contact: Contact another person in common to verify the caller’s identity.

-Be Sceptical of Unsolicited Calls
+Be Very Sceptical Of Unsolicited Calls

 • No immediate payments: Avoid making immediate payments, particularly via unconventional methods like gift cards or wire transfers.